Updated for 2017

 A significant and increasing proportion of businesses are now looking for a better way of getting their letters and packages delivered.
 So what are the main alternatives to Royal Mail?

-Royal Mail alternatives
+Royal Mail competitors list

 Royal Mail has an increasingly lengthy list of serious competitors.
 Many of these companies are responding directly to concerns raised in the business community about Royal Mail.
 As such, you may well find that one of these firms can offer you the service you need.

-There are hundreds of delivery firms of varying sizes operating across the country.
+There are also hundreds of independent delivery firms of varying sizes operating across the country.
 From the outset, you should understand that these are likely to be more expensive than Royal Mail if you are only sending a low volume of mail.
 Furthermore, none of them are required to offer a universal service; only the Royal Mail is obliged to deliver to every address.
 This means that you might struggle to find a suitable provider if you need to have things delivered to more obscure areas.

 If you send a high volume of mail, you may well have already looked at other ways of getting your items delivered.
 Have a look at some of the marketing material that landed on your doormat this morning.
 Companies of every size have now forsaken Royal Mail altogether, and instead are choosing smaller competitors.
 For high-volume campaigns this is often more cost-effective.

-Remember, though, that most of these competitors actually use Royal Mail themselves for the ‘final mile’.
+Remember, though, that many of these competitors actually use Royal Mail themselves for the ‘final mile’.
 The person who pushed that marketing leaflet through your door was a postman, employed by Royal Mail.
 This is particularly important during strike periods.

 If you just need to deliver the odd item, small-scale courier services may be the best option.
 Most big cities have a range of cycle or motorbike courier firms that will deliver urgent packages at relatively low cost within a defined area.